dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 Since OpenTelemetry allows for different levels of attributes, it is feasible that the same attribute appears multiple times on different levels.

-This document aims to provide guidance around consistently transforming OpenTelemetry attributes to flat sets.
+This document aims to provide guidance on how OpenTelemetry attributes can be consistently mapped to flat sets.

-## Attribute hierarchy in the OTLP message
+## Attribute hierarchy in OTLP messages

 Since the OTLP format is a hierarchical format, there is an inherent order in the attributes.